nhunglehong-pdf/VocabularyApp/README.md

 # VocabularyApp
 An application written in Java, created to help optimize the process of learning vocabulary.
-Features of the application include: adding new English words, getting a suggested Vietnamese meaning of the entered English word by an ENg-Viet translation API, studying flashcards created in two language modes Eng-Viet or Viet-Eng and testing your progress by taking quizzes in both languages mode.
+Features of the application include: adding new English words, getting a suggested Vietnamese meaning of the entered English word by an Eng-Viet translation API, studying flashcards created in two language modes Eng-Viet or Viet-Eng and testing your progress by taking quizzes in both languages mode.
 Main Menu Window:

 <img width="590" alt="image" src="https://user-images.githubusercontent.com/39193084/168049858-a7541d4d-0014-48ee-b7c8-39288c9ee844.png">